 It is important to note that value betting is a high turnover betting strategy.

-Punters need to place large numbers of value bets (typically hundreds of bets daily) to generate significant profits from value betting.
+Punters need to place large numbers of value bets (typically over 100 bets daily) to generate significant profits from value betting.

 What is a value bet?